Many in Muslim world want sharia as law of land - survey

 Views on punishments such as chopping off thieves' hands or decreeing death for apostates is more evenly divided in much of the Islamic world, although more than three-quarters of Muslims in South Asia say they are justified.

-"Muslims are not equally comfortable with all aspects of sharia," the study said.
+"Muslims are not equally comfortable with all aspects of sharia," said the study by the Washington-based Pew Forum.
 "Most do not believe it should be applied to non-Muslims."

 Unlike codified Western law, sharia is a loosely defined set of moral and legal guidelines based on the Koran, the sayings of Prophet Mohammad (hadith) and Muslim traditions.
 Its rules and advice cover everything from prayers to personal hygiene.